 The Foundation

-Founded in 1987, the Braillard Architects Foundation is a Swiss institution recognised as a public utility.
+Established in 1987, the Braillard Architects Foundation is a Swiss institution recognized as being of public utility.
 Its aim is to ensure a better cultural diffusion of quality architecture and urbanism, in line with the Braillard architects (Maurice, Pierre and Charles).
 Located at Rue Saint-Léger 16 in Geneva, the Foundation pursues its main missions:

-• the protection and enhancement of architectural heritage, including the Braillard archives;
+- the protection and enhancement of the architectural heritage, in particular the Braillard archives;

 The Braillard Architects Foundation recognizes the current challenges posed by a world in full transformation to the built environment, a subject open to multiple areas of expertise, practise and profession.
 These include architecture — art, craft and discipline.
 Its methods, processes, projects and achievements constitute a necessary body of discipline for the design of future ecologically sustainable lifestyles.